NorthWebSolutions/NorthBackup/README.md

 # NorthBackup
-Minecraft server backup shell script for remote screen
+## What is this repo:
+Cron compatible shell script to backup and announnce players on a detached screen based MineCraft Server